tinuwalther/container/README.md

 # Nexus container

-Sonatype Nexus Repository OSS 3.70.1-02
+Sonatype Nexus Repository OSS 3.70.1-02.

-The Nexus container has a custom network configured.
+The Nexus container and the almalinux has a custom network configured.

 ## Nuget Repository